 DOES THE CULKIN SCHOOL HOST A FEIS?

-The Booster Club will be hosting this wonderful event this year for the very first time!
+The Booster Club will be hosting this wonderful event this year!
 We are excited about the possibilities that this will bring to the school.
 Please keep you eyes open for volunteer opportunities.
-This year, our feis will be back-to-back with the Teelin Feis, which will be held in the same location on Sunday, November 5!
+We will again, be teaming up with the Teelin Feis, which will be held in the same location on Sunday, November 4!
 Your dancer can participate in both competitions, which is a fabulous opportunity!

 Information will be shared school-wide closer to the date of the feis.
 For up-to-date information about Feis Culkin, click here!